21 April 2026

 The one problem is that you need a few reviews first, before you can have success with PPC ads.
 Products with no reviews won’t generate many, if any clicks.
 So, while it’s a good idea to start up PPC midway through your launch, you’ll need another channel to get a few sales and reviews first.

-Email works great for a product launch too.
+Email works great for a product launch as well.
 If you’ve got an email list, you can launch your product with an exclusive discount to that list, which is a reliable way to get your first sales.

 The potential number of sales you can get through email is not as high as with Facebook ads, as this number is limited to the size of your list.
 However, it’s much, much cheaper, as you don’t have to pay for ads.